Alternatives for Families: A Cognitive-Behavioral Therapy (AF-CBT)

 Population:

-• Status — Participants were referred by Child Protective Services, caseworker, other agency or self-referred.
+- Status — Participants were referred by Child Protective Services, caseworkers, a community-based agency, or self-referred.

 Location/Institution: Pennsylvania

-The participants in this study are a subsample from Kolko (1996a).
-The purpose of the study was to examine the clinical course of families who receive individual child and parent cognitive-behavioral treatment (CBT; now named Alternatives for Families: A Cognitive-Behavioral Therapy [AF-CBT]) and family therapy (FT) to minimize abusive behavior and/or the psychological consequences of child physical abuse (CPA).
+The study used the same sample as Kolko (1996a).
+The purpose of the study was to examine the clinical course of families who receive individual child and parent cognitive-behavioral treatment (CBT) [now called Alternatives for Families: A Cognitive-Behavioral Therapy (AF-CBT)] and family therapy (FT) to minimize abusive behavior and/or the psychological consequences of child physical abuse (CPA).
 Families were randomly assigned to receive either CBT or FT.
 Measures utilized include the Conflict Tactics Scale (CTS), the Family Environment Scale (FES), the Child Abuse Potential Inventory (CAP), the Parenting Scale (PS), and the Beck Depression Inventory (BDI).
-Results indicate a moderate to high degree of correspondence between child and parent reports.
+Results indicate that there is a moderate to high degree of correspondence between child and parent reports.
 Levels of parental anger and physical discipline improved from early to late treatment, with CBT parents showing significantly greater improvement.
-Limitations include small sample size and reliance on self-report measures.
+Limitations include small sample size, reliance on self-report measures, and the treatment course measures evaluated only a few of the various forms of verbal and physical discipline/force in which parents routinely engage, and did not distinguish among behaviors varying in severity or seriousness.

 Length of controlled postintervention follow-up: None.